 How to Tell If Your Toe is Sprained

 Sprained Toe Symptoms

 Sprained toes may happen by a lot more than stubbing it on furniture or a wall corner.
-They may also be caused by putting too much stress on your feet, such as when you’re playing sports, running, or ballet dancing.
+Sprained toes can happen both by a specific injury or by repeated stress, such as:

 Some of the most commons symptoms are:

 Generally speaking, yes, a person could move a sprained toe.
 However, said movement may cause additional pain.

 If there’s a tear in a ligament, mobility may be limited.
 The ligaments may have slight bruising, yet remain functional; or it may have a tear, which will affect the mobility of your toe and its ability to put weight on it.

 How to Tell If Your Toe is Broken

 Broken Toe Symptoms